ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

 - Can be in ASCII letters (both uppercase and lowercase).
 - The name _is_ case-sensitive.
 Do not normalize them.

-- Note: ``NSIDManager`` can help to automatically normalize the domain authority segments while leaving the name segment alone.
+- Note: ``NSIDValidator`` can help to automatically normalize the domain authority segments while leaving the name segment alone.

 Further reading: [NSID Syntax](https://atproto.com/specs/nsid)